 Rationale: Proposed changes are intended to clarify some areas of confusion regarding collection and use of live and dead bait.
+Additional language was added to this proposal to accommodate transport of fish for certain permitted fishing contests.

 Off cycle criteria: Clarification and consistent use of language used in statute or rules.
 Enforcement, adding the word "possession" within regulations makes enforcement of the bait regulations possible.